LCSB-BioCore/COBREXA.jl/docs/src/howToContribute.md

 ### Option 1: Manually clone your fork

+!!! warning "Warning"
-:warning: Please make sure you have _forked_ the repository, as described above.
+    Please make sure you have _forked_ the repository, as described above.

 You can do this as follows from the command line: